wdolek/benchmarkator/README.md

 - [Bitmap access](src/Benchmarkator/Bitmap/Bitmap.md):
   determining the fastest approach for implementing bitmap
 - [Division by `n`](src/Benchmarkator/Division/DivisibleByTwo.md):
-  comparing modulo with logical and when dividing by even number
+  comparing modulo with logical AND when dividing by even number
 - [Formatting string while rendering just part of it](src/Benchmarkator/Stringator/StringFormatSubstring.md): comparing approaches to format string in combination of `string.Substring`
 - [Using lambdas](src/Benchmarkator/Lambdinator/LambdaUsage.md):